gohugoio/hugo/content/en/methods/resource/Exif.md

 toc: true
 ---

-Applicable to images, the `Exif` method on an image `Resource` object returns an [EXIF] object containing image metadata.
+Applicable to JPEG and TIFF images, the `Exif` method on an image `Resource` object returns an [EXIF] object containing image metadata.

 ## Methods